Fayniz/linux-sysadmin-practice/README.md

 #Linux Sysadmin Practice

 This repo tracks my learning and practical exercises to build Linux system administration skills.
-The goals is to practice user manangement, services, security hardening, networking and scripting.
+The goals are to practice user manangement, services, security hardening, networking and scripting.

 ## Day 1 (14 July 2025)
 - Created a new Linux user 'testuser' using 'adduser'